How to create and configure an additional disk on an instance

 Formatting the disk

-In Disk Management, right-click on the new disk and select New Simple Volume....
+In Disk Management, right-click the disk and select New Simple Volume....

 format disk

-In the wizard, click Next to specify the volume size.
-It should be set to maximum by default.
-Click Next to continue.
+In the wizard, click Next to confirm the volume size (maximum by default), then Next again.

 format disk

-Leave the new drive letter at default or select a different one, then click Next.
+Accept the drive letter or select another, then click Next.

 format disk